 The advantages of using AxisTV to reach employees are interrelated.
 AxisTV allows them to drive content to electronic media rather than print, so the communication team spends less time and consumes less paper, which is not only more cost effective, it also supports the company’s aims to be more environmentally friendly.

 For employee communications, AxisTV also helps execute on the intangibles that communications teams are expected to deliver.
 Because her team can easily import PowerPoint slides from other departments, it encourages employee participation in sharing company news.
 It’s also an additional way to celebrate their contributions.

 “We had a community service event, ‘100 Days Of Caring’ where we volunteered in the community.
 We asked each department to send pictures and how many hours they logged, and we used a split screen to present the various things they accomplished.”

 AxisTV also helps connect employees to distant events.
 When UPS celebrated its 100-year anniversary, executives were videotaped at a special Founder’s Day event where it all began, in Seattle, Washington.
 When the anniversary was celebrated at the Atlanta office, footage from the Seattle event was shared with employees.

-Barley’s team broadcasts to nearly 20 screens using 10 Visix channel players, and she’s looking forward to putting more of AxisTV’s capabilities to use in the future.
+Barley’s team broadcasts to nearly 20 screens using 10 Visix media players, and she’s looking forward to putting more of AxisTV’s capabilities to use in the future.
 “We want to start pulling in traffic and weather, maybe CNN or other news stations as company news hits the market – using more to connect the outside to the inside.”